 Regulations apply both to employers and the self-employed.
-As well as to anyone else in control of lifting equipment or lifting operations.
+In addition to anyone else in control of lifting equipment or lifting operations.

-Aims of the LOLER regulations 1998 are to ensure that:
+Aims of the LOLER regulations 1998 are to ensure that lifting:

-- Lifting equipment is thoroughly examined at suitable intervals by a competent person.
+- equipment is thoroughly examined at suitable intervals by a competent person.

-For more information on the requirements relating to planning, management, training and more detailed advice see:
+For further information on the requirements relating to planning, management, training and more detailed advice see:

-Will include a full inspection of equipment and production of LOLER inspection record log with:
+Will of course include a full inspection of equipment and production of LOLER inspection record log with: